davidgasquez/handbook/content/habits.md

 - Iteration
 - Attention

+The goal is to continually make some progress on areas of your life that are important but not urgent.

 ## Routine

 A way to keep yourself on track with your habits is to have a morning routine.